arnejad/Gaze-Shift-Compare/modules/methods/ranking/README.md

 preds = runRankingMethod(gazeData, videosList, frameTimes, fast=False)
 ```

 This primary function of Ranking method has an input `fast` that can be either set to `False` or `True`.
 Ranking method can take a long time because of the computations for the video frame contents.
-By setting `fast` to `True` your will significantly increase the compuatation speed by slightly sacrificing the accuracy.
+By setting `fast` to `True` your will significantly improve the compuatation time by slightly sacrificing the accuracy.
 This is done by using only the gaze probability for the gaze-shift detection without computing the visual scene probabilities.

-The identified gaze-shifts/saccades will be labeled as 1.

-Use the labels to match with your gaze data.
+The identified gaze-shifts/saccades will be predicted as 1 in the `preds` variable.
+It is a two-dimentional matrix, each row are the predictions for each recording.
+Each index in each row, corresponds to a gaze point in the gaze signal.

 ### Citation
 If you have used Ranking method in your work, we appreciate citing our manuscript: